-^{1.} http://trade.ec.europa.eu/doclib/docs/2015/october/tra-
+1. http://trade.ec.europa.eu/doclib/docs/2015/october/tradoc 153846.pdf

-TRADE IN GOODS
+TRADE

 Tariff elimination

 Improved market access is one of the key objectives of any trade agreement.
 The EU-Vietnam trade agreement contains full dismantling of nearly all tariffs except for a few tariff lines that are subject to duty-free tariff rate quotas.